AdpictoAdpicto

 Adpicto TeamApril 19, 2026

-Quick summary table
+Quick summary

-7. 9-slide carousel consistencygpt-image-2ModerateReference-driven consistency across slides
+7. Multi-slide carousel consistencygpt-image-2Reference-driven consistency across slides

 How this differs from our multi-model strategy piece

 Worth saying up front to avoid duplication: our multi-model strategy post explains why Adpicto routes some workflows to gpt-image-2 and others to Nano Banana 2, with cost arguments, tier logic, and fallback behavior.
 It's an infrastructure argument.
+This piece is a per-job capability comparison: which model is the better tool for a specific task.
+The conclusions line up — production routing is downstream of these capability differences — but the two pieces serve different reading purposes.

-Test 1: Multi-subject group scene (4 people)
+Job 1: Multi-subject group scene (4+ people)

-Prompt: "A candid group shot of four people (two men, two women, diverse ages and ethnicities) gathered around a wooden meeting table in a bright modern office, soft north-facing window light, shallow depth of field, editorial magazine style, 4:5 aspect ratio.
+Example prompt: "A candid group shot of four people (two men, two women, diverse ages and ethnicities) gathered around a wooden meeting table in a bright modern office, soft north-facing window light, shallow depth of field, editorial magazine style, 4:5 aspect ratio.
 Everyone mid-conversation, no direct eye contact with camera, natural expressions."

 When this matters for social: team photos, "about us" hero shots, event recap carousels, group testimonials.

-Test 2: Japanese caption inside image
+Job 2: Japanese caption inside image

-Prompt (original): "A minimal beige paper background, centered composition.
+Example prompt: "A minimal beige paper background, centered composition.
 One large line of Japanese text reading "今日も、いいコーヒーを" in a clean modern Gothic typeface.
 Small English line below reading "Have a good coffee today" in a light sans-serif.
 4:5 aspect ratio."

 When this matters for social: any feed serving Japanese, Chinese, or Korean audiences — especially Instagram-heavy markets where in-image Japanese typography is increasingly the default.

-Test 3: 4K brand hero image
+Job 3: 4K brand hero image

-Prompt: "A cinematic landscape photograph of a lone surfer paddling out at dawn, warm golden hour backlight, soft sea mist, wide angle, editorial travel magazine style, 16:9 aspect ratio, 3840×2160 resolution."
+Example prompt: "A cinematic landscape photograph of a lone surfer paddling out at dawn, warm golden hour backlight, soft sea mist, wide angle, editorial travel magazine style, 16:9 aspect ratio, 3840×2160 resolution."

 When this matters for social: 4K is rarely needed for the feed itself.
 It matters for cross-channel assets that start as a social post and end up on a billboard, paid ad surface, or landing page.